-• Enrollees in the target group are assigned to qualified case managers with specialized knowledge about the disease(s) who contact the enrollee to provide additional case management and monitoring services.
-We believe that this should be an essential aspect of an effective EDM program and it is important for MAOs and cost contractors to understand the difference between the assignment of case managers for all enrollees and the assignment of a case manager with specialized knowledge about a specific individual enrollee's disease(s).
+- Enrollees in the target group are assigned to qualified case managers with specialized knowledge about the disease(s) who contact the enrollee to provide additional case management and monitoring services.
+We believe that this should be an essential aspect of an effective EDM program and it is important for MAOs to understand the difference between the assignment of case managers for all enrollees and the assignment of a case manager with specialized knowledge about a specific individual enrollee's disease(s).
 The case manager or other qualified health professional assigned to the enrollee should work to ensure that the enrollee makes and keeps appointments necessary to receive appropriate care from physicians and other health care providers including obtaining preventive services.
-That assigned staff member should facilitate the enrollee's participation in both standard disease management activities and supplemental EDM programs offered by the plan.
-The assigned case manager or other qualified plan staff should ensure that all scheduled monitoring of the enrollee takes place and that information is analyzed and communicated to

-- all enrollees of the care team so that early signs of deterioration in the enrollee's condition are detected and action is taken to prevent further deterioration. - that are focused on the specific disease/condition.
+That assigned case manager or other qualified health professional should facilitate the enrollee's participation in both standard disease management activities and supplemental EDM programs offered by the plan.
+The assigned case manager or other qualified health professional should ensure that all scheduled monitoring of the enrollee takes place and that information is analyzed and communicated to all members of the care team so that early signs of deterioration in the enrollee's condition are detected and action is taken to prevent further deterioration. - Educational activities being provided by certified or licensed professionals that are focused on the specific disease/condition.
 Educational programs are designed to help enrollees develop knowledge and self-care skills and to foster the motivation and confidence necessary to use those skills to improve health.
-Examples of educational services that we believe would qualify as a supplemental benefit include provision of information about the specific disease process(es), treatments and drug therapies, signs and symptoms to watch for, self-care strategies and techniques, dietary restrictions, and nutritional counseling. - Routine monitoring is conducted of measures, signs and symptoms, applicable to the specific disease(s)/condition(s) of the enrollee.
-We expect the MAO or cost contractor to collect and act upon this information in order to coordinate care in an appropriate and timely manner.
+Examples of educational services that may qualify as a supplemental benefit include provision of information about the specific disease process(es), treatments and drug therapies, signs and symptoms to watch for, self-care strategies and techniques, dietary restrictions, and nutritional counseling. - Routine monitoring of measures, signs and symptoms, applicable to the specific disease(s)/condition(s) of the enrollee.
+We expect the MAO to collect and act upon this information in order to coordinate care in an appropriate and timely manner.
 Clinical staff with specialized knowledge of the enrollee's specific disease/condition should conduct this review.